Cecil Turner: Professional career

-Turner was selected in the fifth round of the 1968 NFL/AFL draft by the Chicago Bears.
+Turner was selected 127th overall in the fifth round of the 1968 NFL/AFL draft by the Chicago Bears.
 He could have chosen to remain an amateur and tried out for the 1968 U.S. Olympic team, but chose to play professional football instead, calling it a tough decision at the time.

 As a rookie in 1968, Turner returned punts and kickoffs for the Bears; and was a full-time starting receiver for the only time in his career.
 From 1969 through his final season in 1973, he only had seven total pass receptions.
 In the fifth game of the season, he had an 80-yard touchdown reception against the Detroit Lions.
 On the season, he returned nine punts and 20 kickoffs, and had 14 receptions for 408 yards (14.9 yards per catch) and two touchdowns.
 In 1969, sharing kickoff return duties with future Hall of Fame running back Gale Sayers, among others, he had 10 returns for 326 yards, to go along with eight punt returns.
 He only had one reception on the year, and played in only nine games.

 Tuner's breakout, and best, season as a kickoff returner came in 1970.
 He returned 23 kickoffs for 752 yards, averaging 32.7 yards per return (second highest in the NFL to Jim Duncan's 35.4 average).
 He led the NFL with four touchdown returns on kickoffs, and was selected to play in the Pro Bowl.
 In the first game of the 1970 season, he returned a kickoff 95 yards for a touchdown against the New York Giants in the first quarter.
 The next week, on September 27, Turner returned the opening kickoff 96 yards for a touchdown against the Philadelphia Eagles.
 On November 1, he had a 94-yard kickoff return against the Atlanta Falcons for a touchdown.
 On December 5, he had an 88-yard touchdown return against the Minnesota Vikings.
 He was second on the Bears in total kickoff returns, to Ron Smith's 28.

 In 1971, Turner returned nine punts for 63 yards, and a career-high 31 kickoffs, for 639 yards; but his longest kickoff return was for 40 yards.
 In 1972, he returned 16 kickoffs for 409 yards, with his longest 57 yards.
 In his final season, 1973, Turner had only eight kickoff returns for 127 yards.

 In August 1974, he was traded to the San Francisco 49ers for Dick Witcher and John Isenbarger.
 The 49ers waived Turner before the start of the 1974 season.
 He then signed with the Florida Blazers of the World Football League.
 The Blazers played in the first WFL championship game, but the team was on the verge of bankruptcy and failed to pay its players regularly during the year, folding after its first season.